MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-II-Maritime-Administration-Department-Transportation/subchapter-K-Regulations-Under-Public-Law-91469/part-393-Americas-Marine-Highway-Program/subpart-B-Marine-Highway-Route-Project-Designations/section-393.3.md

 (h) *What does the Program Office do to ensure designated projects are developing properly?* (1) Once designated projects enter the operational phase (either start of a new service, or expansion of existing service), the Program Office will evaluate them regularly to determine if the project is likely to achieve its objectives.

-(2) Overall project performance will be assessed according to three categories - exceeds, meets, or does not meet original projections - in each of the three areas defined below:
+(2) Overall project performance will be assessed according to three categories—exceeds, meets, or does not meet original projections—in each of the three areas defined below:

 (i) *Public benefit.* Does the Project meet the stated goals in shifting specific numbers of vehicles (number of trucks, rail cars or automobiles) off the designated landside routes?
 The Program Office will assume other public benefits, including energy savings, reduced emissions, and safety improvements to be a direct derivative of either numbers of vehicles reduced, or vehicle/ton miles avoided, unless specific factors change (such as a change in vessel fuel or emissions).